 My current research explores the phonology of complex place, focusing on the local and long-distance processes that are unique to these types of segments.
-Additionally, I study the relationship of segmental representation to grammatical computation, especially how it relates to the notion of abstract primary place.
+Additionally, I study the relationship of segmental representation to grammatical computation.

 Read a brief interview about invented languages for the Audible Range blog here.